martinbena/sip-of-perfection/README.md

 # Sip of Perfection

 Welcome to **Sip of Perfection**, a fictional cafe website built for showcasing my web development skills.
 The website is fully responsive and works perfectly across all devices.
+It is a fast single page application.

 ## Online Demo